Nguni peoples: Social organisation

 Within the Nguni nations, the clan, based on male ancestry, formed the highest social unit.
 Each clan was led by a chieftain.
 Influential men tried to achieve independence by creating their own clan.
 The power of a chieftain often depended on how well he could hold his clan together.
 From about 1800, the rise of the Zulu clan of the Nguni, and the consequent Mfecane that accompanied the expansion of the Zulus under Shaka helped to drive a process of alliance and consolidation among many of the smaller clans.

 For example, the kingdom of Eswatini was formed in the early nineteenth century by different Nguni groups allying with the Dlamini clan against the threat of external attack.
 Today, the kingdom encompasses many different clans that speak a Nguni language called Swati and are loyal to the king of Eswatini, who is also the head of the Dlamini clan.

-"Dlamini" is a very common clan name among all documented Nguni languages (including Swati and Phuthi), associated with AbaMbo cultural identity.
+Dlamini is a very common clan name among all documented Nguni languages (including Swati and Phuthi), associated with the AbaMbo cultural identity.

 Religion

 Ngunis may be Christians (Catholics or Protestants), practitioners of African traditional religions or members of forms of Christianity modified with traditional African values.
-They also follow a mix of these two religions, usually not separately.
+They also follow a mix of these two religions, or follow african spirituality.